 When Should I Call the Doctor?

 If a deep or large wound gets infected, it can be a serious problem.
 Call your doctor or surgeon right away if:

 - Your child has a fever or swollen glands (or both).

 - Your child has increased pain even with pain medicine, or the pain is felt beyond the wound area.

 - The area around the wound is getting more swollen.

 - There’s an expanding area of redness around the wound or red streaks on the skin around the wound.

 - You see blood or pus draining from the wound.

-- You have signs of dehydration, such as peeing less, dark urine, dry mouth, or sunken eyes.
+- Your child has signs of dehydration, such as peeing less, dark pee, a dry mouth, or sunken eyes.

 The good news about wound healing is that young bodies heal faster.
 Help your child take good care of the wound and follow the doctor’s advice.
 Before long, the wound will be a distant memory.